chrisurline/socdocs/README.md

 - Ability to run IOCs against multiple sources at once
 - Functionality to take the response from TI sources and save it in a format that is a bit more readable than raw JSON, etc.
 - Error handling and logging
-- Move API key storage to environment variables versus storing in constants.py
+- Move API key storage to environment variables(?)
 - A lot more.....